argoproj/argo-events/docs/setup/minio.md

    If you don't see the pod in `argo-events` namespace, check the gateway controller logs for errors.

-3. **Make sure to create the bucket.
+3. **Make sure to create the bucket called `input`.
 If you don't have the bucket created, then the gateway will mark the event source as failure.**

+4. If the minio service name differs from the event source, then make sure to update the event source.

-4. If you inspect the gateway resource definition, you will notice it points to the event source called `minio-event-source`.
+5. If you inspect the gateway resource definition, you will notice that it refers to the event source `minio-event-source`.
 Lets install event source in the `argo-events` namespace,

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/master/examples/event-sources/minio.yaml

-5. Check the gateway logs to make sure the gateway has processed the event source.
+6. Check the gateway logs to make sure the gateway has processed the event source.

-6. Lets create the sensor,
+7. Lets create the sensor,

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/master/examples/sensors/minio.yaml

-7. Create a file named and `hello-world.txt` and upload it onto to the bucket.
+8. Create a file named and `hello-world.txt` and upload it onto to the bucket.
 This will trigger the argo workflow.

 <br/>